 Sub-study Twenty-seven year old economic survey: 2017

-This study was conducted online in a game style format, looking at how our Gen2 participants take economic and financial decisions in everyday life.
+This study was conducted online in a game style format, looking at how our participants (Gen2) make economic and financial decisions in everyday life.

 Sub-study Twenty-seven year old study of workplace factors: 2018

-All Gen2 Raine Study participants were once again sent a Personality, Work and Well-being online survey.
+All participants (Gen2) were once again sent a Personality, Work and Well-being online survey.
 For those that participated at twenty-five years old, results will be compared.
-Parents (Gen1) of participating Gen2 participants were also invited to complete the online survey.
+Parents (Gen1) of those who participated were also invited to complete the online survey.

-This follow-up of our Gen2 participants has three main aims.
-The first is to include the same core data as in previous follow-ups.
-The second is to assess artery function and health to identify factors that are associated with impaired artery function and the third is to identify the genetic and environmental factors that are associated with eye health.
-Female participants also have a breast scan.
+This follow-up of our participants (Gen2) had three main aims.
+The first was to include the same core data as in previous follow-ups.
+The second was to assess artery function and health to identify factors that are associated with impaired artery function and the third was to identify the genetic and environmental factors that are associated with eye health.
+Female participants also had a breast scan.

-Following a breast density scan being conducted on our main cohort female participants (Gen2), their mothers (Gen1) and grand-mothers (Gen0) were invited to have the same breast density tests done on them.
+Following a breast density scan being conducted on our main cohort (Gen2) female participants, their mothers (Gen1) and grandmothers (Gen0) were invited to have the same breast density tests done on them.
 The device used is called TiBS (Transillumination Breast Spectroscopy) and is used to determine how much fatty tissue and dense tissue there is in breasts.
 Increased breast density is a strong risk factor for breast cancer in older women.
 At this study, the women also had their height, weight and resting blood pressure measured, complete questionnaires and had a blood sample taken.

-We are currently in the planning stages for a 30 year old follow-up.
+We are currently in the planning stages for the next follow-up.